icaew-digital-archive/handbook/docs/admin-guides/editing-digital-archive-handbook.md

    git fetch origin && git merge origin/main && git push
    ```

+> **Note:** While you can push directly to `main` (which is simpler and faster), this approach loses the identity of individual users making edits in the Git history.
+Using branches and pull requests provides better traceability and allows for code review before changes are merged.

 ### Local Development
 To edit and preview changes in real-time:
 ```bash